SiebeA/CorpusNormalization/README.md

 ```bash
 python3 pf_txt-to-df.py
 ```
-(If, the nr of rows between the 2 files not match, you get an error (probably an extra line break will have been made by the `e2e_normalization.sh` program.
 - In your terminal, run:
 ```
 python3 pf_Levenhstein_distance.py`
 ```
   - If successful , the `levenhstein_distance_output.xlsx` will be outputted; column B==`output.5tts.txt` , column C==`goldStandard_tts`, column D ==`Levenhstein_distance` between A & B.

     - Observe the edit-distance per text between the ATN & MTN in the file: `levenhstein_distance_output.xlsx`

 ### Alternatively, run all commands:
 ```